uitsmijter/Documentation/content/oauth/endpoints.md

 # Available Endpoints

-An endpoint is a specific location that is capable of accepting incoming requests, and is usually a specific URL (Uniform Resource Locator) that is provided by an API (Application Programming Interface).
+An endpoint is a specific location capable of accepting incoming requests and is usually a specific URL (Uniform Resource Locator) that is provided by an API (Application Programming Interface).
 An API is a set of programming instructions and standards for accessing a web-based software application or web tool.
 APIs allow different software systems to communicate with each other, and enable functionality such as requesting data from a server, or